Isaiah Crowell

-Isaiah Hassan Crowell (/kroʊˈwɛl/ kroh-WEL-'; born January 8, 1993) is a former American football running back.
-He played college football at Georgia and Alabama State.
+Isaiah Hassan Crowell (/kroʊˈwɛl/ kroh-WEL-'; born January 8, 1993) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and Alabama State Hornets.
 Crowell was signed by the Cleveland Browns as an undrafted free agent in 2014.

-High school career
+Early life

 Crowell attended George Washington Carver High School in Columbus, Georgia, where he played football and ran track.
 During his high school career, he rushed for 4,872 yards with 61 touchdowns on 429 carries for the Tigers football team.
 He was considered the best running back recruit by Scout.com and the fourth-best by Rivals.com.

 In addition to football, Crowell was a standout track & field athlete.
 He lettered all four years competing as a sprinter and long-distance runner.
 He won the 100-meter dash event at the 2009 MCSD Meet, recording a career-best time of 10.91 seconds.
 He posted career-bests of 22.38 in the 200m, 52.53 in the 400m, and 12:36.84 in the 3200m.